freenas/freenas-docs/userguide/tasks.rst

 system for computer hard disk drives to detect and report on various indicators of reliability.
 When a failure is anticipated by S.M.A.R.T., the drive should be replaced.
-Most modern ATA, IDE, and SCSI-3 hard drives support S.M.A.R.T.--refer to your drive's documentation if you are unsure.
+Most modern ATA, IDE, and SCSI-3 hard drives support S.M.A.R.T.--refer to the drive documentation for confirmation.

 :numref:`Figure %s <tasks_add_smart_test_fig>`
-shows the configuration screen that appears when you click :menuselection:`Tasks --> S.M.A.R.T.
+shows the configuration screen that appears after selecting :menuselection:`Tasks --> S.M.A.R.T.
 Tests --> Add S.M.A.R.T.
 Test`.
+Tests are listed under
-The tests that you create will be listed under :guilabel:`View S.M.A.R.T.
+:guilabel:`View S.M.A.R.T.
 Tests`.
-After creating your tests, check the configuration in
+After creating tests, check the configuration in
 :menuselection:`Services --> S.M.A.R.T.`,
 then click the slider to :guilabel:`ON` for the S.M.A.R.T. service in :menuselection:`Services --> Control Services`.
-The S.M.A.R.T. service will not start if you have not created any volumes.
+The S.M.A.R.T. service will not start if there are no volumes.

-.. note:: To prevent problems, do not enable the S.M.A.R.T. service if your disks are controlled by a RAID controller as it is the job of the controller to monitor S.M.A.R.T. and mark drives as Predictive Failure when they trip.
+.. note:: To prevent problems, do not enable the S.M.A.R.T. service if the disks are controlled by a RAID controller.
+It is the job of the controller to monitor S.M.A.R.T. and mark drives as Predictive Failure when they trip.